Environmental Justice Evanston

 Dorothy Headd (honorary member)

-The EJ Committee meets at 6:30 p.m. on the third Monday of every month on the second floor of Morton Civic Center.
+The EJ Committee meets at 5:30 p.m. on the third Monday of every month.
+During COVID all meetings are virtual.

 CONTACT US at email@example.com